Last updated

 FAQ

-Optimize your profile for ICP, publish weekly Educate/Empathize/Engage posts, grow a targeted network, and act on buying signals (likes, comments, profile views).
+Optimize your profile, post weekly Educate/Empathize/Engage content, grow a targeted ICP network, and act on buying signals (likes, comments, profile views).
 Capture and follow up in folk to turn engagement into pipeline.

-Watch for repeated likes or comments, profile views after posts, poll replies, and connection requests triggered by content.
-Save these profiles, send a helpful resource via DM, and track outcomes in folk.
+Repeated likes or comments on relevant posts, profile views after you engage, poll responses, and connection requests triggered by your content.
+Save these profiles, send a helpful resource via DM, and track outcomes in a CRM.

 Try for free